Rajat Chaudhuri: Spellcasters

+The Climate Crossroads: Literature's Encounter with a Planet on Fire

+A narrative non-fiction work of literary and cultural criticism examining the relationship between literature, climate change, environmental activism, and philosophical thought.
+Combining memoir, autoethography, literary analysis, history, and environmental humanities, the book reflects on the author's experiences as a writer of climate fiction and environmental activist while exploring how storytelling shapes public understanding of ecological crisis.
+Drawing connections between subjects like protest actions targeting artworks such as Vincent van Gogh's "Sunflowers", myths from the Sundarbans, Chinese weather records, and contemporary farmers' movements in India, often using the lens of fiction, the book situates climate literature within broader political and cultural debates about justice, aesthetics and planetary crisis.
+It studies selected climate novels through popular as well as novel theoretical frameworks including Kantian ethics, Russian formalism and the Freudian uncanny, analysing how literature provides imaginative and emotional tools for confronting the realities of planetary change and environmental catastrophe.

 The Butterfly Effect

 At the centre of a near-future, post-apocalyptic Darkland is the chaotic city of Calcutta.
 Here Captain Old, a retired policeman who is also a hired assassin receives news that could help unravel the roots of a scourge that has devastated the continent.
 But problems begin to pile up for him till his own life is at stake.
 In another narrative we find a group of Indian tourists disappearing in Korea and a detective arriving in Seoul to investigate.
 But soon the private eye is overwhelmed by incidents that is far beyond his ken as a crime investigator.

 Meanwhile in England there is a hotshot geneticist working away on a secret project which he believes could change the world.
 Each of these distinct but interconnected narratives, arranged in a Russian doll structure, mingle with each other as we near the resolution of this work of speculative fiction which balances science, spirituality and a gentle way of life.
 This novel has been compared to Philip K. Dick's Blade Runner (based on Dick's 1968 novel Do Androids Dream of Electric Sheep?) for its dystopian settings.
 This book has been listed by Book Riot community as one of "50 must-read novels about eco-disaster".

 The Butterfly Effect is a novel about the effect of intertwined disasters.
 In an interview to researcher and author Sami Ahmad Khan published in the book Star Warriors of the Modern Raj-Materiality, Mythology and Technology of Indian Science Fiction (University of Wales Press) Chaudhuri, speaking about genetic engineering has said, 'A GM mediated disaster could quickly go out of hand especially if it happens in the backdrop of major natural catastrophes (climate related) or say war...'